 “In a sample of 18 European nations, suicide rates were positively associated with the proportion of low notes in the national anthems and, albeit less strongly, with students’ ratings of how gloomy and how sad the anthems sounded” according to a paper in Psychological Reports.

 Rumors about North Korea that never go anywhere come about every month or two, but this month’s are particularly interesting.
-Kim Jong-un continues to missing, possibly with two broken ankles.
+Kim Jong-un continues to be missing, possibly with two broken ankles.
 Vague rumors that he is now only a figurehead, though this might not be new.
 And top North Korean officials making a surprise visit to the South after decades of sending only low-level people for carefully scripted negotiations.

 A couple people on this blog have asked what the research says about preventing sexual assault.
 There have been a few good articles about that recently, most notably one on Vox.
 The takeaway: rape prevention “workshops” for college students don’t work, “bystander intervention” programs that tell people who witness rapes to speak up or do something may work.
 This kind of makes sense, on the grounds that rapists probably aren’t the sort of people who wouldn’t rape if only an hour long workshop told them it was morally wrong, but bystanders might be decent people who want to help but need to be informed how to act more effectively.
 Also of interest: everything surrounding whether no means no vs. yes means yes is useless.
 Interesting and related: this graph of military training by subject, and the ensuing Reddit comment thread with input from vets.